Bhuvana2892000/hello-world/README.md

-Login and Signup page
+# Login and Signup page

-# Tool used
+## Installation
-wampserver
+used the wampserver to connect php and mysql

-# Connection using mysqli_connect
+## Database name in mysql
- database name="Login" for login page "Signup" for signup page
+ database name="Login" for login page and "Signup" for signup page